alexeygrigorev/mlwiki.org/index.php/Nash_Equilibrium.md

 ---
-title: "Nash Equilibrium"
 layout: default
 permalink: /index.php/Nash_Equilibrium
+tags:
+- game-theory
+title: Nash Equilibrium
 ---

-# Nash Equilibrium

 ## Nash Equilibrium
 This is an important concept of the [Game Theory](Game_Theory)
 - It assumes that the agents act rationally